undependable/undependable/README.md

 </h2>

 <p align="left">
-        I'm a 19-year-old boy from Norway passionate about programming and security.
+        I'm a 19-year-old from Norway passionate about programming and security.
         <br>Currently studying Computer Science with a little mix of Linguistics and Language Technology.
 </p><br/>
 </div>